Cheez-It: History

 The history of Cheez-It crackers began in 1907, when Weston Green founded the Green & Green Company in Dayton, Ohio.
 Green's company produced a variety of baked snack foods such as Dayton crackers, graham crackers, gingersnaps, and, during World War I, hardtack.
 On March 31, 1921, Green introduced Cheez-It crackers, commonly called Cheez-Its, as a new product.
 The company marketed the cracker as a "baked rarebit", a reference to a dish of melted cheese over toast.
 On May 23, 1921, the first Cheez-It logo was submitted to the United States Patent and Trademark Office.

 In the early 1930s, the Kansas City-based Sunshine Biscuits (which was known as the Loose-Wiles Biscuit Company until 1947) acquired the Green & Green Company, and with it came the Cheez-It cracker.
 Sunshine Biscuits expanded the distribution and popularity of Cheez-It crackers across the country.
 In 1996, Keebler acquired Sunshine Biscuits, and in 2001, Kellogg's acquired Keebler, bringing Cheez-It crackers under its umbrella.
 In late 2023, Kellogg's spun off its North American cereal division as WK Kellogg Co.
 The company's snack food business, including Cheez-It, became part of the renamed Kellanova.
 On August 14, 2024, Kellanova announced Mars Inc., has entered into an agreement to acquire the Kellanova brand.
-The deal is anticipated to close early in 2025.
+The deal closed in late 2025.

 Cheez-Its were officially launched in Canada in January 2020, as well as Australia in April 2024.
 Ireland and the United Kingdom followed in September 2024.

 Cracker

 Cheez-It crackers are 26 by 24 mm rectangles, though they are often believed to be square shaped.
-Cheez-It crackers are made with actual cheese, and are marketed by Kellogg's as such.
+Cheez-It crackers are made with actual cheese, and are marketed as such.